 Quickly, General Immortus assembled a team to secure the precious comet fragments.
 Luthor scowled at one team leader.

 “That punk leads a salvage job?” he scoffed.
-“He’s my age or less!”
+“He’s younger than I am!”

 General Immortus turned toward the dark-haired youth as he readily assembled a crew of burly men to locate a submerged part of the comet.